Why Did I Get My Period Again Just A Week Later? | Clear Cycle Clues

 Why Did I Get My Period Again Just A Week Later?
 Common Causes

-Experiencing two periods in one month or bleeding again just a week later is medically known as polymenorrhea when cycles are shorter than 21 days.
+Experiencing two periods in one month or bleeding again just a week later is sometimes described as a very short menstrual cycle, and bleeding this close together can also reflect spotting or other abnormal bleeding patterns rather than a true second period.
 Several factors can cause this:

 1. Hormonal Imbalances